akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ## Chapter 5½ – The Weight of Stanwey

+It was a still evening in the hall at *Stanwey*.
+The spring planting was done, and the heat of Beatrice's July *Name Day* was still a moon’s turn away.
+She watched her father trace a finger along the vellum of his *Psalter*, his lips moving with the Latin wording.

+"Father?" she asked softly.

+He paused, the precious book resting on his knees.
+"My pet?"

+"How many winters have I lived through?
+Truly?"

+"Let me see," he mused, his gaze drifting toward the fire as he worked the years in his head.
+"You had seen but two winters when *King Henry* claimed the throne.
+Now, it is his twelfth year, I believe.
+Let me check..."

+He turned the parchment pages toward the front, where the calendar of saints was marked with tiny, cramped notes.
+His finger settled on a faded ink-mark in the margin.
+"Fourteen," he murmured.
+"Fourteen years since the great frost's Iron-Bite killed the cattle.
+A very bad year. *Annus horribilis*.
+And yet, in the middle of it all, God gave us a most unexpected gift."

+Seeing his distant smile, Beatrice leaned in.
+Knowing it would bring him pleasure to tell his tales—to pull the old world out from the shadows of the rafters for a time—she smiled.
+"And you, Father?
+How many winters for the *Red Wolf*, son of *Magnús*?"

+Harold paused, his eyes drifting from the script to the window, and for a moment the manor house seemed to grow cold with the memory of salt spray.
+"Two and sixty," he said, his voice dropping into the low, rolling thrum of a saga-man.
+"I was but a lad of sixteen when the Sea-Steeds of the Great Harald Harald Hardrada first bit the sands at Riccall.
+I saw the Raven-Banner snap in the wind before the Storm of Swords broke us at the Bridge.
+The North-way bled out on that grass, and I thought my own thread was spun."

+He fingered a stiff page of the heavy book, his gaze hard but distant.
+"But the Normans were made of different cloth.
+I bent my knee to the Bastard King while the blood was still wet on my mail.
+I traded the axe for a Norman’s horse and rode with a few of his sons and nobles through the mud of the West.
+Now, that was when—"

+He was cut short by a heavy, hesitant rapping at the oak door.
+The latch clicked, and the cool evening air spilled in.

+The quiet was broken as the Reeve appeared at the manor door, his heavy woolen cap clutched tight in his hands.
+He didn't speak until Harold acknowledged him with a nod, and even then, his voice was thick with a fear no title could mask.
+His youngest was burning, he said, and the village midwife had already turned away.

+---

-Beatrice was fourteen when the reeve’s youngest daughter sickened with a fever that would not break.
+The Reeve’s wife sent her husband outdoors.
+"Headman or not," she confided once  Beatrice arrived.
+Their youngest daughter had sickened with a fever that refused to break.
 She remembered her mother’s hands, the way they could find the pulse in a wrist, the way they knew which herbs to steep and which to burn.
-She knelt beside the girl’s pallet with a cup of yarrow tea and a prayer she had learned from the old nurse.
+She knelt beside the girl’s pallet with a cup of brewed yarrow, elderflower and mint tea and said a prayer she had learned from the old nurse.

 “You’ll be right,” she said, though her own voice trembled.

 The girl lived.
-Afterward, the reeve’s wife called her “the Lady of Stanwey” with a look that made Beatrice’s throat tighten.
+Afterward, the reeve’s wife called her “the Lady of Stanwey” with a look that made Beatrice feel odd, her throat tightening.
 She was not a lady.
-She was a girl who remembered her mother’s hands and tried to be them.
+She was a girl who remembered her mother’s hands and tried to be like them.

+---

 That was the year she began to understand what her father did not say.

 He would watch her from his chair by the fire, his hand on the staghound’s head, his eyes following her as she moved through the hall.
 She thought at first it was only the grief—her mother’s empty place at the table, the silence where her voice had been.
 But then he began to speak of neighbours.

-“The thegn of Thornbury has a son,” he said one evening, stirring the coals.
-“Edmund.
+“The thegn of Thornbury was speaking to me of his son,” he said one evening, stirring the coals.
+“I met the boy.
+Edmund (Harold said it as *‘Ædmond’*).
 He’s seen you at the autumn fair.”

-Beatrice’s hands stilled over the bread she was kneading.
+Beatrice’s hands kept kneading the bread dough.
 “Has he?”

 “He asked after you.”
 Harold’s voice was careful.
 “He’s a solid young man.
 His father’s lands border ours to the south.
 It would be a good alliance.”